-Above: For my grandmother's deviled eggs, boil a dozen eggs.
+Above: For my grandmother’s deviled eggs, boil a dozen eggs.
 Peel and slice in half lengthwise.
 In a mixing bowl, combine yolks with homemade mayonnaise, finely chopped sweet pickles, dijon mustard, and salt and pepper to taste.
 Pipe mixture into the hollow eggs; sprinkle with paprika and chopped parsley.
-To serve, a Ceramic Deviled Egg Tray is $19 from West Elm.
-Image via Pinch My Salt.
+To serve, a Porcelain Deviled Egg Dish is $19.99 from Target.
+Photograph via Pinch My Salt.

 Above: Here’s the DIY bug repellent that Alexa made recently — a natural salve that smells like rosemary (she brought some into the office to share).
 For instructions, see DIY: Bug Repellent Balm.